A Young Girl Reading: History

 Jean-Honoré Fragonard had an extensive career.
 After he won the 1753 Prix de Rome with a painting titled Jeroboam Sacrificing to the Golden Calf, he became one of the foremost French painters in the Rococo style, which was filled with light colors, asymmetrical designs, and curved, natural forms.
 The Rococo style emerged in Paris during the eighteenth century, more specifically during the reign of Louis XV, when the French upper class experienced a new social and intellectual freedom.
 As Petra ten Doesschate-Chu stated, "Aristocrats and wealthy bourgeois focused on play and pleasure.
 Grace and wit were prized in social interactions.
 A new intellectual curiosity gave rise to a healthy skepticism toward well-worn truths."
 Fragonard was most drawn to the playful lives and loves of the aristocratic youth of his day.

 The painting was purchased by the National Gallery of Art in Washington, DC in 1961 using funds donated by Ailsa Mellon Bruce, the daughter of Andrew W. Mellon, following her father's death.
 Ailsa Mellon Bruce was a well-known socialite in Manhattan and gained recognition in the art world from the numerous generous donations she gave to a variety of museums and art programs.

 Painting

-The painting features an unidentified girl wearing a lemon yellow dress with white ruff collar and cuffs and purple ribbons.
-The subject is depicted in profile, reading from a small book held in her right hand, sitting with her left arm on a wooden rail and her back supported by a large lilac cushion resting against a wall.
-Her hair is tied in a chignon with a purple ribbon, and her face and dress are lit from the front, casting a shadow in the wall behind her.
-Fragonard pays close attention to the face, but uses looser brushwork on the dress and cushion, and the ruff was scratched into the paint with the end of a brush.
-The horizontal line of the armrest and a vertical line between two unadorned walls provide a sense of space and structure.

-The text of the book is not legible and no hint is given of the content.